jonnyzar/OSCP_CheatSheets/Cheat_Sheets/sql_cheatsheet.md

 All examples are based on bWAPP (free pentesting practice tool) examples.

 ## Test for SQLi vulnerability

-* It is necessary to identify a possible SQLi entry point
-* Use of special characters can help (got from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection#entry-point-detection)):
+* Fuzz using special characters the inputs under test:

 ```
 '